-Updated: September, 2017Summary of common traffic laws in Hawaii – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: December, 2023Summary of common traffic laws in Hawaii – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Hawaii Department of Transportation website.

 In Hawaii, the maximum speed limit for cars is 60 mph.
 The maximum highway speed for trucks is also 60 mph.
-These are maximum speeds.
-Speeds may be lower on highway passing through urban areas.
+Maximum speeds may only apply to small sections of designated roads - not all highways.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Hawaii allows new drivers to get their learners permit at the age of 15 years and 6 months.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.